Shoaib Malik: International career

-In 1999, Malik replaced an injured Saqlain in a domestic one-day match and performed well enough to earn selection in Pakistan’s squad for the 1999–2000 Coca-Cola Champions Trophy in Sharjah.
+In 1999, Malik replaced an injured Saqlain in a domestic one-day match and performed well enough to earn selection for Pakistan's squad for the 1999–2000 Coca-Cola Champions Trophy in Sharjah.

 In a One Day International (ODI) match against England in June 2001, Malik suffered a fractured right shoulder after falling awkwardly while attempting to take a catch.

 In October 2004, Malik was reported for his bowling action but was eventually cleared later.
 In the intervening period, Malik was used mainly as a batsman.
 He was fined Rs10,000 and was also given a one-Test ban by the Pakistan Cricket Board after admitting to deliberately losing a Twenty20 match for the Sialkot Stallions against Karachi Zebras to knock Lahore Eagles out of the 2004–05 ABN-AMRO Twenty-20 Cup.
 The inquiry concluded that the incident "damaged Pakistan's cricketing image and had shown disrespect to the crowd", but that "his actions were not part of any match-fixing with no financial implications, but were an immature attempt to express his disappointment at earlier decisions in the competition that he felt went against his side".
-PCB also declared the match void and Karachi Zebras were denied a place in the triangular phase of the ABN Amro Twenty20 Cup despite initially winning their Pool ‘B’ fixture against Sialkot Stallions.
+PCB also declared the match void and Karachi Zebras were denied a place in the triangular phase of the ABN Amro Twenty20 Cup despite initially winning their Pool 'B' fixture against Sialkot Stallions.

 During his Test career, Malik has batted at 5 different positions and has the unusual record of batting at every position except 11th in ODIs.
 Pakistan's problems in finding a reliable opening pair have led to Malik being used as an opener in Test and ODI matches.
 In Test cricket, he made a big impression with his match-saving innings against Sri Lanka in 2006, during which he batted for the whole day and finished with 148 runs not out.
 His bowling has been effective at times, especially in one-day cricket where his best bowling figures are four wickets for 19 runs (4/19) in addition to many 3-wicket hauls.

 On the international stage Malik struggled in England.
 In 12 ODIs across four tours between 2001 and 2006 he scored 98 runs at an average of 8.16, with just two scores above 20, far below his career ODI average of 34.35.
 Of players who have played at least eight ODIs in England, Malik's is the furthest below his overall average.

 His knock of 128 against India at Centurion in 2009 was later nominated to be one of the Best ODI Batting Performance of the year by ESPNcricinfo.